-Teradata moved towards the cloud in order not to lose the connection to modern cloud databases.
+Teradata moved towards the cloud to avoid losing the connection to modern cloud databases.

 The basic architecture is the same.

 The database software is unchanged.
 Teradata has been adapted to the infrastructure of AWS.

 On an on-premises Teradata, all services are executed on hardware servers.
-In the AWS cloud, each node runs on a computing instance (a virtual server).
+Each node runs on a computing instance (a virtual server) in the AWS cloud.

-This means certain limitations (BYNET is not running on Infiniband in AWS) and new features that were not available before.
+This means certain limitations (BYNET is not running on Infiniband in AWS) and new previously unavailable features.

 While an on-premise Teradata system is optimized for IO throughput, this is not the case in the AWS Cloud.

 EC2 instances provide the nodes.
 Data is stored in Elastic Block Stores (EBS).

 Teradata uses only SSD in the cloud to optimize IO throughput (in principle, hard disks would also be provided).